mediocregopher/goat/docs/tut.md

 This should fetch the dependency and put it in the `lib/` directory in your project.
 You shouldn't check this directory into your version control (if you're using any), it's just a utility for goat.

+If in the future you change the Goatfile you can call `goat deps` again and it will re-setup your `lib` directory with the changes.

 ## Using the dependency